contentful/slash-developers/docs/net/tutorials/webhook-roles-snapshots.md

     link: https://github.com/contentful/contentful.net
 ---

 The Content Management API (CMA) is a restful API for managing content in your Contentful spaces.
-This means you can create, update, delete and retrieve content using well known HTTP verbs.
+You can use it to create, update, delete and retrieve content using well-known HTTP verbs.

 To make development easier for our users, we publish SDKs for various languages which make the task easier.
 This article details how to use the [.Net SDK](https://github.com/contentful/contentful.net) to create, update and delete webhooks, snapshots and roles.